Scarabol/rock-raiders-web/README.md

 ### v0.6.0 - Complete Base Systems

-- Complete ECS systems integration
+- Refactor upgrade system and make vehicles upgradeable
+- Large digger and walker digger moving into wall for drilling
+- Implement buildings with improved ECS and animation system
+- Implement raiders with improved ECS and animation system
 - Refactor job system to allow multi-carry jobs
-- Refactor upgrade system and make vehicles upgradeable
 - Raider get tired while carrying and eat at barracks
 - Raider scatter on right-click move